-A level three appeal may be made to the ACAC only after the RPC decision regarding dismissal has been ratified by the PGEAC and the Associate Dean PGE.
-An appeal of a decision of dismissal must be made to the ACAC only after a decision has been reached at the immediately preceding decision and/or level of appeal and communicated to the appellant.
+An appeal may be made to the ACAC only after the RPC decision regarding dismissal has been ratified by the PGEAC and the Associate Dean PGE.
+An appeal of a decision of dismissal must be made to the ACAC only after a decision has been reached at the immediately preceding appeal and has been communicated to the appellant.